riverbed/flyscript-portal/README.md

     2. Open installer
         - Click next until you get to "Select Components"
         - Check "Windows Explorer integration" and "Simple context menu"
-        - Check off the two Git Here options
+        - Check the two Git Here options
         - Leave other options as default and click through until Finish

 2. Clone the flyscript-portal repository from github using "Git Bash" (Start --> All Programs --> Git --> Git Bash)